 Applied Health Sciences - Kinesiology

-- Ritchie, Ian and Jackson, Greg (2013, In Press) "Politics and 'Shock': Reactionary Anti-Doping Objectives in Canadian and International Sport."
+- Ritchie, Ian and Jackson, Greg (2013) "Politics and 'Shock': Reactionary Anti-Doping Objectives in Canadian and International Sport."
 International Journal of Sport Policy and Politics (special issue: Anti-Doping and Moral Panic).

 - Ritchie, Ian (2012) “The Use of Performance-Enhancing Drugs in the Olympic Games: A Critical History.”
 In Helen Lenskyj and Stephen Wagg (editors), The Palgrave Handbook of Olympic Studies.
 Hampshire and New York: Palgrave Macmillan, 410-29.